 Purpose

 SPE and Marvel’s relationship began in 1999, when SPE first obtained rights to the Spider-Man franchise.
 Following The Walt Disney Company’s acquisition of Marvel at the end of 2009, Marvel has proven willing to buy back interests in key Marvel properties.
-SPE would like to take this opportunity to monetize SPE’s participation in merchandise sale at an attractive value and also favorably restructure the Spider-Man operating relationship for future.
+SPE would like to take this opportunity to monetize SPE’s participation in merchandise sale at an attractive value and also favorably restructure the Spider-Man operating relationship for the future.

 Summary of Major Terms of Agreement

-SPE’s right to receive 25% financial participation on Marvel’s gross receipt from Spider-Man merchandising will be extinguished in exchange for a payment of $280M from Marvel to SPE on the effective date.
-In addition, Marvel will pay SPE 3.5% of the Worldwide Box Office of each future Spider-Man films.
-Marvel’s payment is capped to $35M per new film and an aggregate of $130M every 10 years from the effective date.
+SPE’s right to receive 25% financial participation on Marvel’s gross receipts from Spider-Man merchandising will be extinguished in exchange for a payment of $280M from Marvel to SPE on the effective date.
+In addition, Marvel will pay SPE 3.5% of the Worldwide Box Office of each future Spider-Man film.
+Marvel’s payment is capped at $35M per new film and an aggregate of $130M every 10 years from the effective date.

-SPE’s obligation to make any future payment in connection to any future motion picture releases will be eliminated by paying $100M to Marvel on the effective date.
+SPE’s obligation to make any future payment in connection with any future motion picture releases will be eliminated by paying $100M to Marvel on the effective date.

-SPE will be permitted to release new Spider-Man motion picture film as long as it is released within 5 years and 9 month from the prior initial theatrical release (commencement of principal photography needs to start within 3 years and 9 months).
+SPE will be permitted to release new Spider-Man films as long as each is released within 5 years and 9 month from the prior film’s initial theatrical release (commencement of principal photography needs to start within 3 years and 9 months).
 SPE shall have the option to extend this production term by 1 year and 3 months if SPE releases three Spider-Man films within a period of 8 consecutive years.

 SPE will gain greater leeway to produce, release and promote films while Marvel’s approval over film creative aspects would be eliminated as long as SPE conform to the unambiguous guidelines that has been set regarding Spider-Man’s character and other characteristics

-SPE shall have the exclusive right to conduct, license and/or authorize advertisement or other promotional items relating to “Spider-Man” film, 12 months prior to then-targeted initial theatrical release date and continuing 12 months following the actual release date of each motion picture in the appreciable territory (extended from current period which is 12 months prior and 7 months after) except for certain categories Marvel has rights to under the current License Agreement
+SPE shall have the right to conduct co-promotions relating to the “Spider-Man” property 12 months prior to the then-targeted initial theatrical release date and continuing 12 months following the actual release date of each motion picture (extended from the current period which is 12 months prior and 7 months after).
+For certain major promotional categories, SPE’s co-promotion rights are exclusive and Marvel has no rights to license merchandising rights

-Marvel will carry out all functions and shall have the right to execute all rights related to all merchandising with respect to “Spider-Man” including rights relating to motion pictures and television series and SPE shall have no approvals or other restrictions over Marvel’s exercise of such right.
+Marvel will carry out all functions and shall have the right to execute all rights related to all merchandising with respect to “Spider-Man” including merchandising rights relating to motion pictures and television series and SPE shall have no approvals over Marvel’s exercise of such right.
+Marvel merchandising rights will be subject to limited restrictions (e.g., Marvel will not be allowed to license in certain product categories such as Quick Service Restaurants, which are important promotional categories for films)

-TBD Sony Consumer Product Related clause will be inserted (Marvel shall have the right to license items in the Sony Consumer Electronics Categories set forth in the LICENSE AGREEMENT.)
+Marvel shall have the limited right to license to relatively small companies the right to sell low-end consumer electronics products designed for young children, subject to a number of protections for Sony including a right of first and last refusal and a requirement that the products not be branded, except to the extent required by law.

-All of Sony and Marvel current arbitration and audits will be dropped
+All of Sony and Marvel current arbitration and audits will be settled and dropped

-While I understand this is what you agreed, The following are stated as Non-released claims under the Settlement Agreement.
-I am not sure what this impact is or whether the above is phrase is correct.
-Please let me know.

-Claims under warranties and/or representations of the License Agreement dated February 22, 1999 ant its amendment agreements (collectively the “LICENSE AGREEMENT”) with respect to “Spider-Man”.

-Claims under the LICENSE AGREEMENT’s defense and indemnity obligation with respect to their-party claims.
+[NOTE TO NAGATA-SAN we don’t think the approval paper needs to include the claims you mentioned.
+These claims are not a dispute between SPE and Marvel.
+Rather these are in the agreement so that Marvel will continue to be fully responsible if there are any problems or claims with respect to the underlying rights to the “Spider-Man” property]

 Agreements to be entered